logicly-au/pmhc-mds.com/README.md

 For example: 2016-09-12-This-is-the-name-of-the-post.md

+All Posts must begin with YAML front matter, like so:

+---
+title: This is the name of the post.
+---

 The content of the file is simply the content of the post formatted using standard HTML tags.

 More information here: